etn-ccis/blui-react-workflows/login-workflow/docs/ViewEulaSubscreen.md

 # Accept Eula

-The `<AcceptEula>` component that renders a screen displaying the EULA and requests acceptance via a checkbox.
+The `<ViewEulaSubscreen>` component that renders a screen displaying the EULA and requests acceptance via a checkbox.

 <img width='100%' alt="Accept Eula" src="../media/accept_eula.png">